LouisY06/LouisY06/README.md

 ## 🎯 What I'm Working On

-- 📱 Advanced mobile app development with React Native
+- Developing webapps for restaurants to gather logistical analytics
-- ☁️ Cloud infrastructure and deployment optimization
+- Cloud infrastructure and deployment optimization
-- 🤖 Exploring LLM integration in web applications
+- Exploring LLM integration in web applications
-- 🚀 Building scalable full-stack solutions
+- Building scalable full-stack solutions

 ## 🤝 Let's Connect!